brbartholdeiu/ocr_match/README.md

 uses: https://github.com/thiagoalessio/tesseract-ocr-for-php

-use php 7.4 or newer docker image with ubunutu.
+required: use php 7.4 or newer docker image with ubunutu.

-install: in your php image
+in your php 7 / 8 container run

 ```
     apt-get update